-Sometimes the blood may be present in such small amounts that you cannot actually see it.
-However, it is detectable by a chemical test of the stool called fecal occult blood test.
+Sometimes the blood may be present in such small amounts that you cannot see it.
+However, it is detectable by a chemical test of the stool called a fecal occult blood test.

 Endoscopy and x-rays

-If there is enough blood to change the appearance of your stools, the doctor will want to know the exact color in order to estimate the site of bleeding.
-Sometimes the endoscopy or special x-ray studies are needed.
+If there is enough blood to change the appearance of your stools, the doctor will want to know the exact color to estimate the site of bleeding.
+Sometimes an endoscopy or special x-ray studies are needed.
 In these cases, your doctor can test the stool with a chemical to rule out the presence of blood.

 - Blood studies, including a CBC and blood differential

 - Tests for the presence of Helicobacter pylori infection